Keats/tera2/MIGRATION.md

 {% endcomponent button %}
 ```

-The other change is adding optional typing to component parameters and an optional component metadata that doesn't need to
+The other change is adding optional typing to component parameters (parameters with a default value can have their type inferred) and an optional component metadata that doesn't need to
 be explained here.

 The component above is closed: any templates using an argument not listed will error.
 You can make it open by adding a